jlianyz/third-project/README.md

 * Contains bootstrap divs, with a left div explaining more about why keeping the information updated is important and a right div containing the form for them to update the product
 * Similar to the add product form, it contains product information in either text, number or dropdown.
 * If user does not make changes, the previous information will still be displayed.
+* Reminder to user to upload the correct image file types

 ### Technologies used